Kaiser-Wilhelmsland: History

-History

 The coastline of the northern and eastern portions of New Guinea had been charted by navigators in the early 17th century, and the visible mountain ranges named by British admiralty navigators later in the century.
 Most German surveying efforts had focused on coastal regions and river basins, where Germans had established plantations.
 The boundary between Papua and Kaiser Wilhelmsland had been established by a joint British-German expedition in 1909; the interior had not been mapped.
 Since then, Papuan gold prospectors had crossed into German territory which, from the German perspective, made the accuracy of the border essential.

 1870–1880

 In the 1870s and 1880s German commercial firms began to site trading stations in New Guinea.
-Agents of J.C.
-Godeffroy & Sohn reached the Bismarck Archipelago from the Caroline Islands in 1872.
+Agents of J. C. Godeffroy & Sohn reached the Bismarck Archipelago from the Caroline Islands in 1872.
 In 1875 Hernsheim & Company moved to the Archipelago.